 POLYRISK – Understanding exposure and toxicity of micro- and nano-plastic contaminants in humans

 From childhood to old age, we all come in contact with plastic products on a daily basis, in the living environment and food chain.
 Our plastic products are a source of plastic fragments, tiny particles generally invisible to the naked eye.
 How many of these plastic particles are actually being absorbed into our bodies via inhalation and ingestion?
-Could tiny micro- and nanoplastic particles (MNP) inside our bodies be having a negative impact on human health?
+Could tiny micro- and nanoplastic particles (MNPs) inside our bodies be having a negative impact on human health?

-The POLYRISK consortium brings together a team of Europe’s top laboratories and risk assessors to measure plastic particles and their immunotoxicological effects on the human body.
+POLYRISK brings together a team of Europe’s top laboratories and risk assessors to measure plastic particles and their immunotoxicological effects on the human body.
 The interdisciplinary team of POLYRISK scientists are using advanced methods to chemically detect and quantify these plastic particles, understand key mechanisms of MNP toxicity in vitro, and to find biomarkers for toxicity using blood and saliva tests.
-These are important elements of POLYRISK’s human risk assessment strategy for MNP.
+These are important elements of POLYRISK’s human risk assessment strategy for MNPs.

 POLYRISK is an EU Horizon 2020 funded research project, and falls under the programme, Understanding health, wellbeing and disease and the topic Micro- and nano-plastics in our environment: Understanding exposures and impacts on human health, which includes four other projects: AURORA, PlasticsFatE, PLASTICHEAL and IMPTOX.
 These five projects form the European Cluster on Health Impacts of Micro- And NanoPlastic, CUSP.